Nicole Dubilier

 Nicole Dubilier is a marine microbiologist and director of the Symbiosis Department at the Max Planck Institute for Marine Microbiology since 2013 and a Professor of Microbial Symbioses at the University of Bremen.
 She is a pioneer in ecological and evolutionary symbiotic relationships between sea animals and their microbial partners inhabiting environments that harbour low nutrient concentrations.
 She was responsible for the discovery of a new form of symbiosis between two kinds of bacteria and the marine oligochaete Olavius algarvensis.

+Early life

+Born in New York City to an American industrialist father and German immigrant mother, Nicole Dubilier initially focused on ballet.
+In 1970, she was accepted into the Stuttgart Ballet company after childhood success with The Royal Ballet alongside Rudolf Nureyev.
+Due to her parents' divorce earlier that year, Dubilier declined the offer to remain with her mother and three younger brothers in Wiesbaden, Germany.
+Initially intending to join the Hessian State Ballet, Dubilier ultimately chose to quit ballet and continue her education.
+She decided to pursue marine biology based on her experiences visiting her father each summer in Fire Island Pines, New York.